PhilipMcGaw/robot-CuttleOS/README.md

 # robot-CuttleOS

-part of the
+Part of the SquidLink, CuttleOS, and NautiPi set

+2. CuttleOS

+The operating system, this name combines “Cuttlefish” (a clever cephalopod) with “OS” (operating system), giving it a futuristic yet natural feel.

-SquidLink
+1. SquidLink

 (For your main control software or Raspberry Pi)

     A sleek, techy name that implies connectivity and agility—perfect for a robotics control system.

-2. CuttleOS

-(For your PCB or operating system)

-    Combines “Cuttlefish” (a clever cephalopod) with “OS” (operating system), giving it a futuristic yet natural feel.

 3. NautiPi